dovu93/Solidity_Contracts/README.md

 ## Motivation

-With the trend in incorporating technology within finance, we created 3 easy to use contracts on the Ethereum Kovan network.
+With the trend in incorporating technology within finance, we created 3 easy to use contracts on the Ethereum Kovan Test network.
+Depending on how you wish to pay your employees, we have a contract suited to you.